Smelladunor/Resume.txt/README.md

 # Resume.txt
 I am still trying to understand how to work around getting this project done.

-Thank to myself for this begining.
+Thanks to myself for this begining.